plainsimpledot/HIP/00YZ-au-frequency-plan-choice.md

 ## Summary

 This Helium Improvement Proposal is designed to allow the investors in the Helium network in Australia to have a voice in determining the best frequency plan for the country, as was promised by the Helium Foundation in early 2022.
+This brings the region in line with the Helium IOT POC Roadmap.

 ## Motivation